wlldnhm/IFT220_Lab2/README.md

 7. Commit (`git commit -m "a note about what you did"`)
 8. Push (`git push --porcelain`)
 9. Refresh your GitHub site and see if the changes are there
-10. Turn in a screenshot showing your commmits like this:
+10. Turn in a screenshot showing your commits like this:
 ![](https://github.com/ericcase/IFT220_Lab2/blob/master/Lab2_Submit_Example.PNG)